 Is it Safe to Crack Your Neck?

-When everyday activities like driving or stretching cause your neck to crack, that’s fine.
+When everyday activities like stretching cause your neck to crack, that’s fine.
 But you don’t want to seek out opportunities to crack your neck on your own.
 The reason is that your neck houses plenty of blood vessels and nerves.
 Improper or forceful neck cracking can lead to pinched nerves or even punctured blood vessels both of which are problems and can lead to more pain.
-Your chiropractor can help you find relief.

-When Does it Make Sense to See a Chiropractor?
+When Does it Make Sense to Visit a Chiropractor for Your Neck?

 Regular chiropractic care boosts your immune system and can even reduce your stress.
 What’s “regular?”
 We interpret it as at least once a month.
 That way, your body stays in alignment.